 - In a large mixing bowl whisk together the sugar, espresso powder, cocoa and salt.
 Add the finely chopped, toasted walnuts and stir to combine.
 Add the egg whites and vanilla.
 Using a rubber spatula fold the ingredients together until combined.
 Do not over-mix.
 Scoop or spoon the cookie dough into 2-tablespoon sized mounds (8 or 9 per sheet) spaced 2-inches apart for a total of 16 to 18 cookies.

 - Bake the cookies for 13 to 16 minutes rotating the pans halfway through from top to bottom, and from front to back.
 Bake until the tops are lightly cracked and the cookies feel firm to the touch.
 Don't over-bake!

 - Slide the parchment paper (with the cookies still on it) onto a large wire rack to cool.
 Cool completely and store remaining cookies in an airtight container.

-(recipe by New York pastry chef Francois Payard)
+- (recipe adapted from New York pastry chef Francois Payard)

 Saving Room for Dessert is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate we earn a small commission from qualifying purchases, at no additional cost to you.